sapientpro/nestjs-graphql-eager-load/README.md

 ### Arguments

-If you need use arguments to load relations.
-In this case you can use third argument in your constraint function.
+If you need to use arguments to load relations.
+You can use the third argument in your constraint function in this case.

 ```typescript
 @EagerLoad({
   comments: (builder, {}, args) => {